andrewrech/antigen.garnish/README.md

 ### Workflow example

 1. Prepare input for MHC affinity prediction and quality analysis:

-		* VCF input - `garnish_variants`
+   - VCF input - `garnish_variants`
-		* Fusions from RNASeq via [JAFFA](https://github.com/Oshlack/JAFFA)- `garnish_jaffa`
-		* Prepare table of direct transcript or peptide input - see manual page in R (`?garnish_affinity`)
+   - Prepare table of direct transcript or peptide input - see manual page in R (`?garnish_affinity`)

 1. Add MHC alleles of interest - see examples below.
 1. Run ensemble prediction method and perform antigen quality analysis including proteome-wide differential agretopicity, IEDB alignment score, and dissimilarity: `garnish_affinity`.
 1. Summarize output by sample level with `garnish_summary` and `garnish_plot`, and prioritize the highest quality neoantigens per clone and sample with `garnish_antigens`.

 ### Function examples